Table of Content

 The subject line in a mail is the first impression to the receiver.
 In fact, whether your mail will be opened or not depends entirely on the subject line.
 You can even consider it as a promo or a trailer for a movie.

-So, always focus on writing simple yet creative subject lines.
+So, always focus on writing simple yet creative subject lines white writing emails for business.
 Try to convey the gist of your message in a short subject line.
 However, do not confuse your subscribers with misleading subject lines.
 It will directly affect deliverability and conversion rates.

 There's no charge for being nice.
 So, always try to be nice while greeting your existing customer or prospective client.